Schuyler Jones: Career

 After completing his doctoral studies, Jones was appointed Assistant Curator and University Lecturer in Ethnology at the Pitt Rivers Museum and Linacre College, Oxford, a post which he held from 1971 to 1985, when he was appointed Director of the Museum.
 Jones retired as Director in 1997, after which he returned to the USA.
 Jones has served on the board of governors of the Kansas State Historical Society since 2004.
-Jones was a member of Council of the Royal Anthropological Institute 1986-9.
+Jones was a member of Council of the Royal Anthropological Institute 1986 to 1989.
 Jones was a Trustee of the Horniman Museum, London, 1989—1995.
 Jones was appointed CBE in 1998 in the Queen's birthday honours following his retirement 'for services to the Pitt Rivers Museum'.

 Fieldwork

-Jones has undertaken numerous fieldwork expeditions.
-During 1951-1952 he visited the Atlas Mountains of Morocco, Southern Algeria, and French West Africa.
-In 1952-1953 he visited the then Belgian Congo (now Democratic Republic of the Congo).
+Jones undertook numerous fieldwork expeditions.
+During 1951–1952 he visited the Atlas Mountains of Morocco, Southern Algeria, and French West Africa.
+In 1952–1953 he visited the then Belgian Congo (now Democratic Republic of the Congo).
 In 1954 he again visited the Morocco High Atlas Mountains, as well as Algeria, the Sahara, and Niger River.
 In 1953 he spent time in East Africa, and in 1958-9 he visited Turkey, Iran, Afghanistan, Pakistan, India, and Nepal.

-Jones is best known for his ten expeditions to Nuristan in the Hindu Kush region of Afghanistan between 1960 and 1970 which resulted in his best known published works.
+Jones was best known for his ten expeditions to Nuristan in the Hindu Kush region of Afghanistan between 1960 and 1970 which resulted in his best known published works.

 Later expeditions included Chinese Turkestan (1985), Tibet and Gobi Desert (1986), Southern China, Xinjiang and Pakistan (1988), Western Greenland (1991), Greenland and East Africa (1993).

 Jones was a proficient and prolific photographer, and his collection is archived at the Pitt Rivers Museum, University of Oxford.
 A collection of his professional papers is also archived at the Bodleian Library, University of Oxford.

+Jones died on 17 May 2024, at the age of 94.

-Selected Publications
+Selected publications

 Jones, Schuyler.
 Under the African Sun.
 London: Hurst and Blackett, 1956.

 Jones, Schuyler.
 Men of Influence in Nuristan: A Study of Social Control and Dispute Settlement in Waigal Valley, Afghanistan.
 Vol. 3.
 Academic Press, 1974.

 Edelberg, Lennart., and Schuyler Jones.
 Nuristan.
 Graz: Akadem.
 Druck- U. Verlagsanst, 1979.
 Print.

 Jones, Schuyler.
 Tibetan nomads: environment, pastoral economy, and material culture.
 Thames and Hudson, 1996.